uninunez-media/ableplayer/README.md

 To manually code the transcript, one simple strategy is to first allow Able Player to *automatically* generate a transcript.
 Then copy and paste its content as a starting point.
 To manually code a transcript from scratch, use the following markup (see [Video Demo #7] for an example):

 - Wrap the entire transcript in a container with class="able-transcript", and wrap that in another container with class="able-transcript-area".
-- Add an empty &lt;div&gt; just inside the outer container with class="able-window-toolbar".
+- Add an empty <code>&lt;div&gt;</code> just inside the outer container with class="able-window-toolbar".
-- Wrap all audio description in a &lt;div&gt; element with class="able-transcript-desc".
+- Wrap all audio description in a <code>&lt;div&gt;</code> element with class="able-transcript-desc".
-- Add a &lt;span&gt; element to the start of each audio description block, with class="able-hidden" and text "Description:".
+- Add a <code>&lt;span&gt;</code> element to the start of each audio description block, with class="able-hidden" and text "Description:".
 This helps screen reader users to distinguish between caption and description text.
-- Wrap each block of caption text in a &lt;div&gt; element with class="able-transcript-block".
+- Wrap each block of caption text in a <code>&lt;div&gt;</code> element with class="able-transcript-block".
-- Wrap each clickable segment of content in a &lt;span&gt; element, with class="able-transcript-seekpoint", plus **data-start** and **data-end** attributes.
+- Wrap each clickable segment of content in a <code>&lt;span&gt;</code> element, with class="able-transcript-seekpoint", plus **data-start** and **data-end** attributes.
 The values of these two data attributes are the video start and end times expressed in seconds (decimals points are allowed).
 - If the clickable span is caption text, also add the "able-transcript-caption" class.
-- Wrap unspoken content such as names of speakers or descriptions of sound in a &lt;span&gt; element with class="able-unspoken".
+- Wrap unspoken content such as names of speakers or descriptions of sound in a <code>&lt;span&gt;</code> element with class="able-unspoken".
 - Use any other markup desired to add structure and style to your transcript.
 Able Player will ignore it.

 ### Chapters